Lasik Flap Options

 The goals of flap formation are a smooth bed, consistent flap thickness, flap hinge away from the treatment area, and safety with no damage to the flap.
 The FL flap creates a more uniform flap thickness, with a lower complication rate.
 However, no procedure is complication free, and flap complications can occur even if created as Bladeless LASIK.

 At Roholt Vision Institute, the Zeiss Visumax™ and Ziemer femtosecond lasers (Z-LASIK) are used for Bladeless, All-Laser LASIK.
 The Ziemer is a second-generation, solid-state laser producing a more focused, faster treatment than the Intralase™ and is excellent for the KAMRA inlay.
-The Zeiss Visumax™ is an extremely low energy, accurate laser used for Z-LASIK flaps and is the only laser approved for the SMILE procedure, in addition to creation of exquisite LASIK flaps.
+The Zeiss Visumax™ uses gentle, very low vacuum and low energy, and it’s superior accuracy makes it the only laser approved for the SMILE procedure, in addition to creation of exquisite LASIK flaps.